 This article will take you through the default behavior of Incremental copy, so you can decide if it is the right option for your oncoming migration project.

 - Documents that were deleted at the source

 With Copy if newer (incremental), ShareGate Desktop analyses your source and destination list or library to determine which items or documents should be copied or updated.

-The application considers a file a match when it has the same file name in the source and destination library.
+ShareGate Desktop considers a file a match when it has the same file name in the source and destination library.
 It considers a list item a match when it has the same title and created date in the source and destination list.

 If no match is found, the item is copied as a new item at the destination.

-If your destination library does not have the same folder hierarchy as your source, ShareGate Desktop will not be able to find documents that are in a different folders at the destination.
+If your destination library does not have the same folder hierarchy as your source, ShareGate Desktop will not be able to find documents that are in different folders at the destination.
 This can result in some files and folders being duplicated at the destination.

 Large lists or libraries

-If you are migrating a large list or document library, we recommend using Copy and Replace, setting your Filter Options to enable Time Range Filter, and setting the time frame to limit your migration to elements created or modified in your chosen range.
+If you are migrating a large list or document library, we recommend using Copy and replace, setting your Filter options to enable Time range filter, and setting the time frame to limit your migration to elements created or modified in your chosen range.